jakeyjake88/jakeyjake88/README.md

 ### Glad to see you here!
-Sr Cloud Engineer @ Aderant. hobbyist gamedev
+Cloud Engineer @ Aderant. hobbyist gamedev

 My expertise lies within building applications and designing cloud-based infrastructure to hoist them.